 A command may be invalid because it does not exist, or refers to a file that you cannot execute.
 When the command becomes valid, it is shown in a different color:

-fish will underline valid file paths as you type them:
+Valid file paths are underlined as you type them:

 > cat ~/somefi